lucky-wolf/DW2-XL/README.md

   - Quameno gain bonus to ancient knowledge
   - Quameno gain bonus to high tech
   - Quameno lose bonus to all tech
-  - Quameno now always use robotic troops as only infantry
+  - Quameno now always use robotic troops as their only infantry
+  - Novacore reactors now have a tech + component for every tech level (per XL standards)
 - Adjusted Geniocracy starting conditions
 - Reduced cost of Ancient Guardian Vault Investigations